National Mosque of Kuala Lumpur

 Hinduism

-Rooted in the Tamil community, Hinduism is expressed through vibrant colors and epic festivals like Thaipusam at Batu Caves.
+Rooted in the Tamil community, Hinduism is expressed through dazzling colours and epic festivals such as Thaipusam at the Batu Caves.

 Christianity

-A strong historical presence, especially in Malacca and East Malaysia (Borneo).
-Churches are essential gathering points for Filipino, Indonesian, and Western expats.
+A strong historical presence, especially in Malacca and in East Malaysia (Borneo).
+Churches are essential gathering points for Filipino, Indonesian and Western expats.

 Freedom and Respect

-In 2026, Malaysia continues to promote interreligious dialogue.
-As an expat, your respect toward these practices will greatly facilitate your social integration.
+In 2026, Malaysia continues to promote interfaith dialogue.
+As an expat, your respect for these practices will greatly ease your social integration.

 Religious Etiquette Simulator

-Select a situation to receive expert advice on the etiquette to adopt.
+Select a situation to receive expert advice on the etiquette to follow.

 Your simulation results will appear here...